selvaradov/rag-chatbot/README.md

 - Run `poetry run python runner.py`
 - Open the URL that Streamlit tells you to, probably `http://localhost:8501`

+- Note that there is a separate repo for the actual frontend used in deployment - this is because I couldn't get it to work from a single Heroku instance.
+So, frontend changes need to be copied over to there (my assumption was that the frontend is unlikely to change apart from when it's completely rebuilt).

 ## Notes
 - The citations provided are references to the main Airtable with the format `airtable.csv_COLUMN_ROW_CHUNK`.
   - Rows start from zero and ignore the notes (and headers)
   - Chunks don't mean anything at the moment
 - There's a problem with using `RunnableWithChatHistory` when using Anthropic models (see [issue](https://github.com/langchain-ai/langchain/issues/26563)), so it's currently implemented in a more manual way.
+- If you want to re-generate the QA questions, then just run the `generate_qa.py` script - it's been parallelised so should go pretty quickly.
+To turn them into a more human-readable format run the `question_review.py` script, and you'll get a nice CSV.

 ## Setting up heroku
 - Do `git push heroku main` then navigate to the URL to check project